 Southern Nazarene University

 Full-time undergraduate students enrolled at this university, in Bethany, Okla., receive a Fujitsu Lifebook S752.
 The laptops are distributed to students when they attend the school's New Student Institute.
 While students are not required to pay tech fees for this laptop, they can upgrade to another computer, but at a cost.
 Upgrades are $650 for a 13-inch MacBook Pro, $1,000 for a Fujitsu 734, or $1,450 for a 15-inch MacBookPro.
-Students can keep their laptops upon graduation from the university, which offers undergraduate and graduate education as well as online Bachelor's degrees in Organizational Leadership and Nursing, and three online MBAs.
+Students can keep their laptops upon graduation from the university, which offers undergraduate and graduate education as well as online Bachelor's degree programs in Organizational Leadership and Nursing, and three online MBAs.
 Individual courses, ranging from astronomy to sociology and many other disciplines, can also be found online.

 St. John's University

 Every full-time freshman or transfer student to this New York university receives a free laptop during their orientation, which they can use the entire length of their program.
 Student options include three different types of Lenovo ThinkPads or the availability to upgrade to an Apple MacBook for $400.
 Tech services are available at each of the university's four campuses in Manhattan, Oakdale, Queens, and Staten Island and students do get to keep the laptop upon graduation.
 The school offers both undergraduate and graduate education, but also provides educational programs online in fields as varied as Accounting, Criminal Justice, Liberal Arts, Library Science, and many others.